wailinkyaww/intro-to-java-solutions/readme.md

 From `chapter-9` to `chapter-13` if you want to have a taste of Object Oriented Programming with Java.

-If you have any suggesstion, questions or feedback about solutions in book, fee free to reach me!
+If you have any suggesstion, questions or feedback about solutions in book, feel free to reach me!

 Thanks, Have Fun!